preservim/vim-markdown/README.md

 ### Concealing

-Concealing is set for some syntax such as bold, italic, code block and link.

-Concealing lets you conceal text with other text.
+Concealing is a vim feature that lets you visually replace text with another text.
 The actual source text is not modified.
-If you put your cursor on the concealed line, the conceal goes away.

-[Options](#options) are available to disable or change concealing.

-Try `:help concealcursor` and `:help conceallevel` for details.
+See `:h conceallevel` and `:h concealcursor` for vim's official documentation on this feature.

+By default, Vim Markdown enables concealing for bolds, italics, code blocks and links.
+Concealing of math inside LaTeX blocks can be enabled optionally.
+See [Options](#options) below for instructions on enabling and disabling concealing.

 ## Options